scriptnull/compilex/README.md

 =============
 1) It is the one and only library implmenting the online compiler concept. <br/>
 2) compilex can detect infinite loops in the users program . <br/>
-3) It can compile programs by getting input from STDIN and from command line arguments. <br/>
+3) It can compile programs by getting input from STDIN.<br/>
 4) Generates statistics for the administrator. <br />
 5) Will include more supporting functions in the future releases.